pirdausaziz/React-RESTfulAPI/README.md

 ### Frontend

 The frontend of this application is built with React.
 It uses a reusable template, which allows for consistent styling and behavior across different parts of the application.
-The folder structure contains `component` and `pages`.
-The `component` directory contains reusable React components while the `pages` directory contains components that correspond to different routes or endpoints.
+The folder structure contains `components` and `pages`.
+The `components` directory contains reusable React components while the `pages` directory contains components that correspond to different routes or endpoints.

 ### Backend